jerewill-cisco/intersight-splunk-addon/README.md

 index=* sourcetype=cisco:intersight:aaaAuditRecords Request=TRUNCATED MoType!=iam.UserPreference | rename MoDisplayNames.Name{} as name |table source, Email, Event, MoType, name
 ```

 Everything else has been pruned of unhelpful data to the point that it shouldn't exceed the 10KB limit.
-If anything does exceeed that 10KB, it will be logged...
+If anything does exceed that 10KB, it will be logged...

 `2022-07-15 12:45:20,726 INFO pid=12445 tid=MainThread file=base_modinput.py:log_warning:302 | EXAMPLE | Record exceeds 10k limit!
 Moid=62b22eeb656c6c2d32394990 Type=hyperflex.Node`